How We Build

 are available).
 Visit

-perimeter fencing, we dig a trench that goes 6 inches down into
+perimeter fencing, dig a trench that goes 6 inches down into

-the ground and 2 feet out and away from the perimeter
+the ground and 2 feet out and away from your perimeter

 fencing.

-the each side of our pen.
-We allow for a couple extra
+PVC wire mesh along each side of your pen.
+Allow for a

-feet of mesh to extend out from each corner of the pen
+couple extra feet of mesh to extend out from each corner

-before cutting the mesh.
-This makes for a good overlap
+of the pen before cutting the mesh.
+This makes for a

-the top 6 inches overlaps the base of our perimeter fencing.
-We then secure
+the top 6 inches of the 3 foot mesh overlaps the base of

-the top of this mesh to the perimeter fencing using
+zip-tie the mesh directly to your perimeter fencing

-The next 6 inches of mesh reaches down into the trench.
+4) Press the next 6 inches of mesh

-Then we bend the remaining 2 feet of mesh out towards us
+5) Bend the remaining 2 feet of mesh out

-and press it down, so it's laying flat at the bottom of the
+and press it down, so that it's laying flat at the bottom of

 trench.

-folding at each of the corners as we move around the
+folding at each of your corners as you work your way around

 pen.
-We secure the overlapping layers of mesh together
+Secure overlapping layers of mesh together with

 underground (except for the top 6 inches that are